Generic Name: tbo-filgrastim (Subcutaneous route)

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Sickle cell disease (red blood cell disease), history—Use with caution.
-May make this condition worse.
+May make these conditions worse.

 Proper Use of Granix